-A rider is a provision which enhances the benefits offered by a life insurance policy.
+A rider is a provision that enhances the benefits offered by a life insurance policy.
 Life insurance needs, as you know, tend to differ from one person to another.

 You can add a GI rider to your life insurance policy at the time of purchasing the policy.
 As is the case with all life insurance riders, a GI rider too comes at an additional cost.

 Once you have a GI rider in place, you can increase your policy’s death benefit amount (if you want to) at specific points in the future, which are called option dates.
 A vast majority of insurers offer up to eight option dates – usually at three-year intervals – starting from the age at which you purchased the policy.

 For example, if you buy a policy at the age of 25, you can choose to increase your coverage at seven different option dates – 28, 31, 34, 37, 40, 43, and 46.
 If you buy a policy at the age of 35, you will only have four options dates – 37, 40, 43, and 46.

 It should be noted that life insurance companies generally do not allow you to enforce the guaranteed insurability provision beyond the age of 50.